vyperlang/vyper/docs/event-logging.rst

    log Transfer(msg.sender, _to, _amount)

-The order and types of arguments sent needs to match up with the order of declarations in the dictionary.
+The order and types of arguments given must match the order of arguments used when declaring the event..

 Listening for Events
 ====================